 Getting ThereThe natural approach is via the Phelps Creek Trail.
 We quote from the Maude page: "[D]rive east from Stevens Pass or west from Leavenworth on US Highway 2 and turn north toward Lake Wenatchee [at Coles Corner].
 After the Wenatchee River bridge go right at a Y, then drive 1.1 miles on county road 22 and turn left on Chiwawa River forest road number 62.
 Drive 24 miles to near the end of the road [if you get to Trinity camp, you've gone too far] and turn right on the Phelps Creek road.
 Drive to the end of this road to the trailhead."
 Much of this approach road is dirt and can be slow.
 The trailhead is at 3,500 ft.

 Red TapeDumbell and most of the approach are in the Glacier Peak Wilderness; The "Leave No Trace" policy applies.
-A Trail Park Pass is required for the Phelps Creek Trailhead.
+A Trail Park Pass was required for the Phelps Creek Trailhead, but as of Aug 2015 it appears that this is no longer necessary.

 Approach & CampingFollow the well-maintained Phelps Creek Trail through the far side of beautiful and popular Spider Meadow (6.5 miles) and keep right at the trail junction (the left fork climbs steeply to Spider Gap).
 Continue 0.5 miles into Upper Phelps Creek Basin (est 5400').
 Distance: 7 miles with 1800 ft of hiking from the car.